 Who invented the office chair is still a matter of controversy.
 What we do know for sure is that Ergonomic wheeled office chair was introduced by Herman Miller in 1970.
-Although first ergonomic chairs were designed in 1960’s by Donald Wolcott, Lawrence Pajer and Bill Stumpf but they didn’t succeed to commercialize it.
+Although the first ergonomic chairs were designed in the 1960s by Donald Wolcott, Lawrence Pajer, and Bill Stumpf they didn’t succeed to commercialize it.

-Ergonomic chairs had a backrest, a postural support and wheels, but they were costly and impractical.
-In 1970’s Charles Pollak invented first Lumbar Chair with lumbar support.
+Ergonomic chairs had a backrest, postural support, and wheels, but they were costly and impractical.
+In the 1970s Charles Pollak invented the first Lumbar Chair with lumbar support.

-The history of the chair actually began in Egypt more than 2000 years ago where workers used stones and wood to create seats for their workers.
-Egyptians used to pay special attention to chairs, because they believed that the chair was a symbol of status.
-When gods visited them in human form, they were offered with nice chairs made of ivory and wood.
+The history of the chair actually began in Egypt more than 2000 years ago when workers used stones and wood to create seats for their workers.
+Egyptians used to pay special attention to chairs because they believed that the chair was a symbol of status.
+When gods visited them in human form, they were offered nice chairs made of ivory and wood.

-After fall of Roman Empire, seats remained for a long time in Europe very primitive and mostly unchanged.
-First rounded chair was created after 1450-1500 year but it was reserved for aristocracy only because it was difficult to create a mold that could make the curved surface.
+After the fall of the Roman Empire, seats remained for a long time in Europe very primitive and mostly unchanged.
+The first rounded chair was created after the 1450-1500 years but it was reserved for aristocracy only because it was difficult to create a mold that could make the curved surface.

 When Was the First Office Chair Made?